Baldie-dev/JanusLM/README.md

 - PEFT (LoRA) for analysis creation of request/response pairs.
 - Supports swapping LoRA matrices to target different analysis types.
 - Test-type scaling implemented to control computation allocated to the problem.
+- Self-reflection to improve in areas where model may be lacking.
 - Includes a fully trained classification head (Multi-Layer Perceptron) for false-positive evaluation.
 - Optimized for local deployment on the user's device.

 # Training

 *Note: Training data has been omited from the repository.
-However, proposed generator for training data creation is still present.*
+However, implemented generator with the full workflow for training data creation is still present.*

-The training data was manually prepared by crafting pairs of insecure HTTP responses and their counterparts that are fully secure.
+The training data were manually prepared by crafting pairs of insecure HTTP responses and their counterparts that are fully secure.
 This approach should help model to understand the main differences between false and true positive.

 Data has been prepared in SQLite databse in format:
 ```sql